Iran impasse to stir sanctions pressure, tensions

 One of them was that the continuation of such contacts, both sides calculated, reduced the risk of an Israeli strike.

-The other reason was that either side suspected time would change the strategic situation in their favor.
+The other reason was that either side suspected time would change the strategic situation in their favour.

 "Western governments think the sanctions will bite further, Iran will come to its knee and then it will be more willing to compromise," he said.
 "From the Iranian perspective, the Americans have an election and it is not clear whether Obama will win 'so let's just wait and see what happens'."